-If the signs are printed on the laser stock we provide on a Xerox Phaser (6600/6700) or Xerox Versalink C400 the cards are 100% waterproof and UV resistant.
+If the signs are printed on the polyster paper sold on our site using a Xerox Phaser (6600/6700) or Xerox Versalink C400 the cards are 100% waterproof and UV resistant.
 However, the plant cards will fade in the sun over time.

 So how long will the signs last?